draft-js-plugins/draft-js-plugins/README.md

 ## Important Note

 We currently prepare for a 2.0 beta.
 The `master` branch already contains these features.
 All the packages are already published with a beta tag.
-Install it via `$ npm install <plugin>@beta --save`
+Install it via `$ npm install <plugin>@2.0.0-beta1 --save`

 ## Available Plugins (incl.
 Docs)